 - Notes: 1.
 Figures are based on the broad index of the BIS effective exchange rate, and those prior to 1994 are calculated using the narrow index. - 2.
-The figure for May (up to May 20) 2013 has been calculated using the monthly average of the BOJ's nominal effective exchange rate (the Yen Index).
+Figures for May and June (up to June 7) 2013 have been calculated using the monthly average of the BOJ's nominal effective exchange rate (the Yen Index).